trueauracoral/GreaseMonkey-Redirect/README.md

 This is a collection of user created GreaseMonkey scripts that will convert privacy disrespecting websites to FLOSS frontends.

+There is also included some of my own GreaseMonkey scripts here as well.
+See the **Personal Scripts** section.

 # Why?

 There are many awful websites on the internet.
 That's why there have been many projects that allow us to still make use of them but in a more privacy respecting way.
 Also it gives you the ability to customize to your heart's content.